Mental Health Blogs

 How Abusers Gain Control By Appearing to Lose It

+You, the target of verbal abuse, have one mission in your efforts to end verbal abuse: keep your emotions in check.
 Your verbal abuser subscribes to the opposite mission.
-Your abuser wants you to lose emotional control because when that happens, you’ve lost control of you.
+Your abuser wants you to lose emotional control because when that happens, you've lost control of you.
 When you lose control of you, your abuser snatches control of the conversation and you.

 Think of a few times you’ve lost control of you.
 Did you ever match your abuser’s extreme emotional level only to see them step back, shut up, and smirk?
 Or maybe they upped the ante and banged on things with their fist to make a bigger noise and drive your emotions to higher limits.
 You’ve got to know that although you may feel out of control, your abuser is very much in control of what they’re doing.

-Abuser’s Emotions Are For Show
+Your Abuser's Out-of-Control Emotions Are For Show

 That spit at the corner of his mouth, foaming in anger?
 Yep.
 He knows it’s there.
 In the back of his mind, he’s thinking, “This will show her!”
 He’s not really mad.
 He’s only pretending to be angry.